 If you're limited on counter space and looking for the smallest footprint in a heat exchanger machine, then the 10.5" wide Rocket Appartamento would be our first recommendation.
 Before this machine came along no one thought this level of steam power was available in such a small package, and it has a very unique visual appeal.
 One impact of this smaller case means a smaller 2.25 liter reservoir, no brew pressure gauge, and less room to work under the group head and wands.

 The Profitec Pro 500 brings some significant improvements to this class of machine.
 The biggest attraction to Profitec as a brand though has been their German approach to the internals (check out the internal photos on the product page to see what we mean).
 Everything is laid out with cleanliness and ease of maintenance in mind using simple tools.
 The boiler is mounted horizontally for better protection of the heating element, and the heating element can be removed using an allen wrench (instead of an impact wrench in the other two).
-The pressurestat is a beefier Sirai commercial unit, and the way the pump is mounted results in a smoother and quieter sound than most vibration pump machines.
+The boiler's temperature control has been upgrade from a Sirai pressurestat to an electronic PID (hidden behind the drip tray in the coolest part of the machine), and the way the pump is mounted results in the smoothest and quietest vibration pump sound we've experienced.
 Also, it's two liter boiler will have more steam capacity than the Rocket's 1.8 liter and Quick Mill's 1.6 liter, and it's made from stainless steel where the other two are brass.
 Some people get unique confidence from the clean taste of stainless steel and its resistance to scale build up.
 The water reservoir is 3 liters like the Quick Mill, and the drip tray has a large 32oz capacity.
 The Pro 500 looks like a slightly smaller version of the flagship Pro 700 dual boiler and at 11.9" it's less than half an inch wider than the Andreja Premium Evo.
 We think this machine is one of the strongest values among heat exchangers because off its serviceability and having one of the largest steam boilers.
 Many machines that cost more can't match the Pro 500 on these points.

-The veteran Andreja Premium has the most pedigree with over 10 years of rave reviews, and it's received some subtle internal improvements in the latest Evo version.
-It's just an inch wider than the Appartamento and this gives it more presence on the counter and easier access to the steam wand and brewing area.
+The Andreja Premium has received some subtle internal updates in the latest Evo version, but we've decided to discontinue this machine as we continue to find greater confidence in the technical and functional superiority of the Profitec Pro 500.
+Andreja is an inch wider than the Appartamento, which gives it more presence on the counter and easier access to the steam wand and brewing area.